Murder of Joe Tarricone

 Joseph Anthony Tarricone (January 7, 1925 – September 29, 1978) was an American businessman who was murdered by his girlfriend, Renee Curtiss, and her brother, Nicholas Notaro.
 His dismembered remains were discovered buried on the property of a home in Puyallup, Washington, in June 2007.

 His murder has been the subject of various television documentaries, such as the Oxygen series Buried in the Backyard, as well as being written on extensively by true crime writer Ann Rule in her 2011 book Don't Look Behind You.

+His case is also featured on the Season 2, Episode 8 titled “Mommy’s Little Killers”, from the show Deadly Sins.

 Background

 Joseph Tarricone was born January 7, 1925, in Brooklyn, New York City, the first child of Catholic Italian-American parents.
 In the early 1940s, he met and married his wife, Rose, with whom he had seven children.
 Tarricone served in World War II and the Korean War before relocating to Seattle, Washington.
 While there, he began operating his own meat business, Alaska Meat Provisions, based in Anchorage, Alaska, and would divide time between there and Washington.